In the last 8 years, I have conducted over 130 church health consults across 5 nations.

 Cash flow impacts pastors

-I know that the church cash flow will have a significant and measurable effect upon a pastor’s emotional well-being and upon their leadership life.
+I know that the church’s cash flow will have a significant and measurable effect on a pastor’s emotional well-being and leadership life.
 It can also cause a pastor to avoid preaching on money or worse still berating their church over their stinginess.

-While I want pastors to shepherd their flocks with faith and courage I don’t want them being careless with money and suffering the consequences of poor financial management.
+While I want pastors to shepherd their flocks with faith and courage I don’t want them to be careless with money and suffer the consequences of poor financial management.